 The “Holy Grail” of transplantation is the achievement of an IFS.
-In fact, as mentioned above, long-lasting IS exposes patients to multiple adverse effects such as infections, tumors and target organ damage.
+As mentioned above, long-lasting IS exposes patients to multiple adverse effects such as infections, tumors and target organ damage.
 The paramount importance of COT in LT can be achieved in selected recipients starting from a cautious IS minimization and constantly monitoring the liver function tests (LFTs)[9,98].
-Unfortunately, as showed in most series only 30% of well selected LT recipients can be safely weaned for IS[9,98-101] (Table 2).
+Unfortunately, as shown in most series only 30% of well-selected LT recipients can be safely weaned from IS[9,98-101] (Table 2).

-The molecular mechanisms responsible for graft acceptance still need to be fully understood, but livers seem less likely to cause rejection in their hosts than other organs.
-Multiple theories were hypothesized: (1) the production of higher levels of major histocompatibility complex might affect the recipient immune response[102]; (2) an OLT donor leukocytes migrating in the recipient blood stream could influence the graft tolerance since their irradiation causes organ rejection[103]; and (3) donor hematopoietic stem cells from the donor might determine a chimeric effect in the recipient[104].
+The molecular mechanisms responsible for graft acceptance still need to be fully understood, but the liver seems less likely to cause rejection in their hosts than other organs.
+Multiple theories were hypothesized: (1) the production of higher levels of major histocompatibility complex might affect the recipient immune response[102]; (2) an OLT donor leukocytes migrating in the recipient blood stream could influence the graft tolerance because their irradiation causes organ rejection[103]; and (3) donor hematopoietic stem cells might determine a chimeric effect in the recipient[104].
 Moreover, the huge amount of blood that is constantly flowing in the liver exposes it to plenty of bacteria and antigens that could enhance a COT status[90].

-New insights on human leukocyte antigen (HLA) donor-specific antibody/antibodies (DSA) are emerging in OLT recipients.
-A recent study described how the IS management and IS withdrawal protocols might affect the onset of de novo DSA (dnDSA) after an OLT, especially during the transition to IS monotherapy in the first year after the OLT[105].
+New insights on human leukocyte antigen donor-specific antibody/antibodies (DSA) are emerging in OLT recipients.
+A recent study described how the IS management and IS withdrawal protocols might affect the onset of de novo DSA (dnDSA) after an OLT especially during the transition to IS monotherapy in the 1st year after the OLT[105].
 Interestingly, a higher dnDSA prevalence was found in patients undergoing IS minimization (51.7%) and IS-free patients (66.7%).
-On the other hand, after one year seems to decrease (prevalence of dnDSA 18.8%).
-These findings suggest that a monitoring of dnDSA is high advisable and the IS minimization or withdrawal should be taken in consideration after at least one year of follow up in order to prevent negative consequences on the graft.
+On the other hand, after 1 year it seems to decrease (prevalence of dnDSA 18.8%).
+These findings suggest that monitoring dnDSA is high advisable and the IS minimization or withdrawal should be taken in consideration after at least 1 year of follow up in order to prevent negative consequences on the graft.

 The Tor Vergata experience: In the last decade, our Liver Unit from Tor Vergata Institute described multiple trials attempting IS minimization and IS withdrawal after OLTs[9,10,90,106-109].
 The first purpose was to minimize the uptake of IS drugs in the first years post-OLT.
 Afterwards, patients with stable LFTs, no rejection or autoimmune disease who underwent IS minimization were discontinued from IS.
-Initially, LFTs are constantly monitored every week and then monthly within the first year during the IS withdrawal process[90].
-IS was resumed in patients who had double normal LFTs levels during follow-up or when a liver biopsy showed features of acute rejection[90].
+Initially, LFTs are monitored every week and then monthly within the 1st year during the IS withdrawal process[90].
+IS was resumed in patients who had double the normal LFT levels during follow-up or when a liver biopsy showed features of acute rejection[90].

-From April 1998 to December 2014, in the Hepato-Pancreato-Biliary and Transplant Unit, 299 OLT were performed; of these, 65 (21.7%) patients with a mean follow-up of 81 mo were considered for weaning protocol while 234 (78.2%, mean follow-up of 125.6 mo) were under CNIs or mTORi and MMF IS regimens.
-In unpublished series, data on DNMs were compared in order to address the differences in DNMs incidence during a median follow-up of 4-year (Table 3).
+From April 1998 to December 2014, in the Hepato-Pancreato-Biliary and Transplant Unit, 299 OLT were performed.
+Of these, 65 (21.7%) patients with a mean follow-up of 81 mo were considered for weaning protocol while 234 (78.2%, mean follow-up of 125.6 mo) were under CNIs or mTORi and mycophenolate mofetil IS regimens.
+In unpublished series, data on DNMs were compared in order to address the differences in DNM incidence during a median follow-up of 4 years (Table 3).